Nintendo 64 accessories: Wide-Boy64

-Developed by Intelligent Systems, a longtime Nintendo partner known for creating Game Boy software development kits, the Wide-Boy64 was primarily used for capturing screenshots and video clips more efficiently.
-The device displayed the game screen with a border resembling the portable system.
+The Wide-Boy64 was developed by Intelligent Systems, a longtime Nintendo partner known for creating Game Boy software development kits.
+It is primarily used for capturing screenshots and video clips more efficiently, and displays the game screen with a border resembling the portable system.

-Internally, the Wide-Boy64 contains Game Boy hardware, allowing it to run games natively rather than through emulation.
-Two major versions were released: the CGB model, which supported Game Boy and Game Boy Color games, and the updated AGB model, which added support for Game Boy Advance Game Paks.
+Internally, the Wide-Boy64 contains Game Boy hardware, to run games natively rather than through emulation.
+Two major versions were released: the CGB model, which supports Game Boy and Game Boy Color games, and the updated AGB model, which added support for Game Boy Advance Game Paks.